Go Back Up

 AI in Government Policy, generated by DALL-E.

-The Australian Federal Government has just announced its new "AI in Government Policy," set to take effect on 1 September 2024.
-This is significant news for Brisbane-based government agencies and the wider public sector across Australia.
+The Australian Federal Government recently announced the new "AI in Government Policy," with this being in effect from 1 September 2024.
+It means significant news for Brisbane-based government agencies and the wider public sector across Australia.
 The policy lays out clear mandates for Federal Government entities, including those operating in Brisbane, to ensure the responsible and transparent use of AI technologies.

 While the policy has broad national implications, it’s worth honing in on what this means specifically for government agencies here in Brisbane.